mdtanveeralamgir/react-udemy-3rd/README.md

   - Submit and call different function for different button pressed
   - upVote for up function
   - downVote for down function
+280*: useOptimistic
+  - should be called inside a form
+  - change the value in display before updating backend
+  - rolls back if the backend failed to update